From Fractionalization to Chiral Topological Superconductivity in a Flat Chern Band

 The pair scattering amplitude from an initial state $\ket{\k,-\k}$ to a final one $\ket{\k',-\k'}$ is the sum of a direct process with momentum transfer $\k - \k'$ and an exchange process with $\k + \k'$:

 where $k_\pm=k_x\pm ik_y$ and we employed $\Lambda^*_{\k,\k'}=\Lambda_{\k',\k}$.
 The influence of quantum geometry on the pair scattering amplitude~\eqref{antisymmetrized_ppinteraction} is controlled by the dimensionless parameter $\ell k_F$.
-To zero-th order in $\ell k_F$ ($\Lambda_{\k'\k}=1$), particle-particle interaction is repulsive in $p$-wave channel and of equal strength for relative angular momentum $L^z=\pm1$.
+To zero-th order in $\ell k_F$ ($\Lambda_{\k'\k}=1$), particle-particle interaction is repulsive in the $p$-wave channel and of equal strength for relative angular momentum $L^z=\pm1$.
 However, the degeneracy between $L^z = \pm 1$ channels is lifted at the next leading order $(\ell k_F)^2$.
 Moreover, a net repulsion at the order of $(\ell k_F)^4$ arises in the $L^z=-3$ channel but not for $L^z=+3$~\footnote{Pairs with relative angular momentum $L^z = -(2m+1) < 0$ ($m>0$) experience repulsive interactions, with coupling strengths that are suppressed by a factor of $( \ell k_F)^{4m}$ with respect to the $V_1$-pseudopotential repulsion $v_1 k_F^2$}.
-The unequal particle-particle interaction strength at $\pm L$ reflects the chiral nature of the underlying Chern band wavefunctions.
+The unequal particle-particle interaction strength at $\pm L$ reflects the chiral nature of the underlying Chern band wave functions.

-While the bare interaction is non-attractive in any angular momentum channel, pairing can arise from the over-screening of the interaction between carriers.
+While the bare interaction is nonattractive in any angular momentum channel, pairing can arise from the overscreening of the interaction between carriers.
 Within the random phase approximation and in the static limit, the screened interaction reads